uclaacm/teach-la-ts-react-starter/README.md

 ## FAQs

 ### Some lint is unnecessary :( How do I disable it?
 There are actually 2 main ways to disable lint.
-Disabling the "rule" entirely, or just a single instance/in a file!
+Disabling the "rule" entirely, or in just a single line or file!
 #### Disabling the rule entirely.
 ** **Make sure this is what you really want!!
 It is often likely that you want to just disable for a single file.** **